March 2, 2023

 If your AEs and SDRs aren’t used to working closely together, here are some tips on how your team can collaborate more effectively:

-• Set up duos: SDRs and AEs can pair up to make the most of their respective skills.
+- Set up duos: SDRs and AEs can pair up to maximize their respective skills.
 For example, SDRs are often responsible for cold calling or emailing, but they may not have the experience or knowledge necessary to land a deal on their own.
-AEs can help them with this process by providing feedback on how well they're doing and how to improve their pitch and teach them sales practices for closing a sale.
+AEs can help them with this process by providing feedback on how well they're doing and how to improve their pitch, and teach them sales practices for closing a sale.

 3. Adapting your sales approach to the times and being creative